awslabs/ask-bedrock/README.md

 ⚠️ Requires a working AWS CLI setup configured with a profile that allows Amazon Bedrock access.
 See [CLI documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for details.

 ```shell
 pip install ask-bedrock
 ```

+You can also build/run this project locally, see [Building and Running Locally](#building-and-running-locally).

 ## Usage